luizmanke/forgotify/pipelines/README.md

 1. This project is powered by [Dagster](https://dagster.io/), which enables a serverless deployment to orchestrate jobs without spinning up any infrastructure.

-2. Tests were not implemented since they would be redundant, given the simplicity of the current pipelines.
+2. Tests were not implemented since they would be redundant, given that the projects used within the pipelines have already been tested.

 ## How to run locally